codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

     example.com/product/3/
     example.com/product/4/

-Normally the second segment of the URL is reserved for the method name, but in the example above it instead has a product ID.
+Normally the second segment of the URL path is reserved for the method name, but in the example above it instead has a product ID.
 To overcome this, CodeIgniter allows you to remap the URI handler.

 Setting your own routing rules